haiyang3-98/ThymesisFlow-Ethernet/README.md

 Still in Progress
-# Parameters of the Ethernet interface
+# The Ethernet interface
+The new design uses the eth module in verilog-ethernet/example/ADM_PCIE_9V3/fpga_25g.

+QSFP ref clock is downgraded to 161Mhz.
+Appropriate changes should be made in the driver.

 Remember to set the appropriate network parameters for each different node, starting around line 1025 of thymesisflow_top.v

 # Welcome to the Home of ThymesisFlow